kamimi01/kamimi01/README.md

 </p>

 <p align="center">
-I have 6 years of experience working in IT, where I am currently responsible for developing iOS Apps as a developer.
+I have 6 years of experience working in IT industry, where I am currently responsible for developing iOS Apps as a developer.
 And I really enjoyed the work I am currently doing.
 </p>